 Agents say unprecedented demand for sites, particularly near activity centres, is contributing to a rise in pubs being listed vacant.

-These hotels are likely to be redeveloped into residential and commercial projects.
+These properties are often appropriate for residential and commercial projects.

-Prominent hotelier and pharmacist Peter Rush is the latest to take advantage of the opportune environment, announcing this week plans to sell the Red Back Hotel in North Melbourne via an expression of interest campaign.
+Publican and pharmacist Peter Rush is the latest to take advantage of the environment, offering North Melbourne’s Red Back Hotel.

-The Red Back was once owned by footballer Wayne Carey, and was the site of an infamous incident in March 2000 involving a falling window that gashed team mate Anthony Stevens.
+Once owned by footballer Wayne Carey, it was the site of an incident in March 2000 involving a falling window that gashed team mate Anthony Stevens below.

-Killen Thomas selling agent Martin Shembrey, who is marketing the property, says the recent construction of the Royal Women’s Hospital, Bio21 Institute and the Royal Children’s Hospital nearby, have increased the area’s land value, and that this is affecting the hotel’s continuing use as an entertainment venue.
+Killen Thomas’ Martin Shembrey said the recent construction of the Royal Women’s Hospital, Bio21 Institute and the Royal Children’s Hospital nearby, have increased local land value.

-Meanwhile, south of the Yarra, three developers have been shortlisted to buy the Beaumaris Hotel on Beach Road, in a deal expected to be worth more than $11 million.
+South of the Yarra River, three developers have been shortlisted to buy the Beaumaris Hotel on Beach Road, in a deal expected to be worth over $11m.

-Gross Waddell selling agent Joseph Carbone said developer inquiry outweighed owner-occupier inquiry for the 0.7-hectare waterfront property, which is being sold with vacant possession.
+Gross Waddell selling agent Joseph Carbone said inquiry outweighed owner-occupier inquiry for that 7000 sqm waterfront property, also on offer with vacant possession.

-The Espy Hotel site in St Kilda remains the highest-profile hotel to pay the ultimate price for being well located.
-Becton demolished buildings on part of the Espy site to build a luxury high-rise apartment building.
+The Espy Hotel in St Kilda remains the highest-profile pub to pay the for being well located – Becton demolishing outbuildings for luxury high-rise apartments.